novoSoftEng/RAG-French-FSTT-chatbot/README.md

 # RAG-French-FSTT-chatbot

+This README provides instructions on how to set up and run the Chroma Vector database using Docker, how to Create RAG System for **Gemma 2b LLM**, how to fine-turn Gemma 2b LLM and how to run the chatbot interface.

 ## Chroma Vector Database

-This README provides instructions on how to set up and run the Chroma Vector database using Docker, as well as how to save data to the database using a Jupyter Notebook.

 ### Prerequisites